Funfetti Tahini Chick Pea Blondies

 • 0.5 c chocolate chips, plus more for sprinkling on top

-• 2 tbsp rainbow sprinkles, plus more for sprinkling on top
+• 2 tbsp rainbow sprinkles (optional), plus more for sprinkling on top

 Instructions

 2. Measure all ingredients except the chocolate chips and sprinkles into a food processor.
-Process until you have a thick, creamy dough that's homogeneous throughout.
-No chick pea lumps please!
+Process until you have a thick, creamy batter that's completely homogeneous throughout.

-3. Remove the blade from the food processor and add the chocolate and sprinkles.
-Mix everything together with a spoon or spatula until the add-ins are evenly incorporated.
+3. Remove the blade from the food processor and add the chocolate and sprinkles, then mix them in by hand.

-4. Spread the dough into the prepared baking dish with a spatula; it may need some persuasion.
-Try to create a layer of even thickness that goes all the way into the corners.
+4. Spread the dough into the prepared baking dish with a spatula to create a layer of even thickness that goes all the way into the corners.

-5. Sprinkle the top of the dough with an additional generous handful of chocolate chips and some sprinkles.
+5. Decorate the top of the dough with an additional generous handful of chocolate chips and some sprinkles.

 Leave a Comment